Mongolia

 Generally, royalty income is taxed at a special rate of 10% if the recipient is a Mongolian resident taxpayer.
 Royalty income to be remitted out of the country to a foreign tax resident is subject to WHT at 20% but may be reduced by an applicable DTT.

-A special 5% rate applies on software licence fee and server renting fee income transferred to a non-resident legal entity by a resident taxpayer in Mongolia that is engaged in primary activities of software development.
+A special 5% rate applies on software license fee and server renting fee income transferred to a non-resident legal entity by a resident taxpayer in Mongolia that is engaged in primary activities of software development.

 Partnership income